An example of this rumor was collected via email in January 2015:

 The use of bile is not uncommon in the production of local or poor quality beer but is not known to be toxic to the extent this outbreak shows.

 If crocodile bile really is as harmless as professor Nyazema, researcher Hans Dieter Neuwinger, and WHO spokesman Christian Lindmeier make it out to be, then where did this fear begin?
-Forbes science writer David Kroll noted on
+Forbes science writer David Kroll noted on 12 January 2015 while crocodile bile was the main ingredient in the poison nduru, it was likely mixed with other toxic plants:

 Traditional descriptions of this poison might be consistent with a toxic plant that may have been added to the brew in witchcraft practices.